pacifikus/pricer/Environment/CodeGudielines.md

 * Use one unit test class for each class under test.
 * Name a test class by adding 'Test' to the class under test name (e.g., ``RiskFactorTest`` for ``RiskFactor`` class).
+* Place stub classes for a test in the same module before the test class.

 ### Typing